Speak to us 01784 222 304

 If you already hold an Assessment Practising Certificate (APC) for SpLD (Dyslexia), the route to adding Dyscalculia/SpLD Math to your remit is specialised.
 Although you may already have strong assessment skills, the focus shifts to demonstrating specific competency in the understanding of mathematical cognitive processing, attainment and the evaluation of maths difficulties.

-Below is a summary of the SASC (SpLD Assessment Standards Committee) requirements to ensure you are eligible to carry out assessments for maths difficulties.
+SASC (SpLD Assessment Standards Committee) requires you to ensure you are eligible to carry out assessments for maths difficulties.

-SASC Maths Difficulties and Dyscalculia Guidance March 25/table 3.
+SASC Maths Difficulties Guidance March 2025, table 3, page 15

 Identify Your Pathway